Instructions for direct export from selected online resources:

 Exporting references directly from online resources is generally the recommended way to get references into your library.
-Exporting creates a file which can then be opened in EndNote.
-In some cases you need to save the file before you can open it; in other cases you will be prompted to open the file.
-Whether the file will open automatically in EndNote or not depends on your browser configuration.
+Exporting references creates a file which can then be opened in Mendeley.
+In some cases you need to save the file before you can open it.
+Whether the file will open automatically in Mendeley or not depends on your browser configuration.

 You can export multiple search results for the following Cochrane Library categories: Cochrane Reviews, Cochrane Protocols, Trials, and Clinical Answers.
-You will need to export references from one category at a time.
+You will need to export one category at a time.

 The maximum number of article citations that can be exported from a single search is 20,000.
 If your search has more results, limit your results by date to reduce the size of your search to sets containing less than 20,000 citations.

 A citation for the majority of records in the Cochrane Library can be exported by using the options in the right hand menu.